-In today’s fast-paced digital world, businesses generate massive volumes of data — but turning that data into actionable insights remains a challenge.
-Traditional data warehouses demand huge upfront investments, complex infrastructure management, and long deployment cycles, making them impractical for modern, agile businesses.
+Businesses generate massive volumes of data, but turning that data into actionable insights remains a challenge.
+Traditional data warehouses demand huge upfront investments, complex infrastructure management, and long deployment cycles.
 As organizations scale, the need for faster, cost-effective, and scalable analytics becomes critical.
+DWaaS solves that problem by offering cloud-based, fully managed data warehousing on a subscription basis.

 What is Data Warehouse as a Service (DWaaS)?